J'attendrai: In film

 Recordings of "Tornerai" / "J'attendrai" have been popular for film and TV soundtracks since the early 1950s, being heard in more than 15 films and TV series, among them Lilacs in the Spring (1954), Arch of Triumph (1984), Das Boot (1981), A Good Year (2006) and Allied (2016).

 J'attendrai is the main song in Arch of Triumph, a 1984 film starring Anthony Hopkins and Lesley-Anne Down.

 Other uses

 The tune of "J'attendrai" served a Yiddish song sung in Auschwitz "Komm zu mir".

 The intro of "J'attendrai" is also heard in a sleeping quarters of the underground barracks of Fort Eben-Emael, Belgium.
 The room shows visitors what sleeping quarters of regular soldiers looked like in 1940, when Belgium was attacked by Nazi-Germany.

-The song was used in a French television commercial for car manufacturer Renault in 2007.
+The song was used in a television commercial for French car manufacturer Renault in 2005.

 The song was also used in the novel Love From Paris by Alexandra Potter, to signify the love between two characters.

 In Pierre Assouline's WWII novel Lutetia, the J'attendrai is sung defiantly by political prisoners held by the Nazis at the Cherche-Midi prison in Paris.

+In the 1981 Oscar nominated German movie Das Boot, J'attendrai was the U-Boat Captains favorite song and was played as the U-Boat was sailing home to its homeport, where tragedy awaited.